 A characteristic and almost unique feature of dystonic movements is that they can abate by tactile or proprioceptive sensory tricks (geste antagoniste).
 For example, patients with cervical dystonia (torticollis) often place a hand on the chin or side of the face to diminish nuchal contractions, and oro-lingual dystonia is often relieved by touching the lips or placing an object in the mouth.
 Lying down may reduce truncal dystonia; walking backward or running may reduce leg dystonia.

 In primary dystonia, clinical evaluation and genetic testing (DYT1 and DYT6) can guide to the correct diagnosis.
 The gene at the DYT1 locus has been determined to serve as a cause of the dystonia described by Oppenheim.
 In a vast majority of patients with DYT1 dystonia, symptoms begin in childhood or adolescence, and the mean age of onset is 13 years.
-Oppenheim dystonia affects most ethnic groups, but is considerably widespread in Ashkenazi Jewish population.
+Oppenheim dystonia affects most ethnic groups but is considerably wide spread in the Ashkenazi Jewish population.

 Clues suggestive of secondary dystonia emerge from the definition of the disorder that develops as a result of environmental factors that affect the brain, especially the basal ganglia.
 Spinal cord injury and peripheral injury can serve as a cause of dystonia as well.
 So the history of possible head trauma, encephalitis, toxin and drug exposure, perinatal anoxia, also the presence of neurologic abnormality independently from dystonia, for example, Parkinsonism, dementia, seizures, ocular symptoms, ataxia, neuropathy, spasticity with abnormal brain imaging will guide to the diagnosis of secondary dystonia.